Take advantage of your natural light

 Whilst they’re perfect for loft conversions, they can also be used to bring illumination to darker rooms and corridors in your home.
-Choosing the right window will help to create the most of natural light sources and the most of space in smaller rooms.
+Choosing the right window will help you to make the most of natural light sources.

 - Look for frames with an electronic remote control when installing in hard to reach spaces, and programmable opening with rain sensors to automatically close windows if the weather turns.

 Top-hung roof windows

-Top hung roof windows are similar to centre pivot windows, but pivot open and closed from the top of the window frame, giving the illusion of creating more space and offering uninterrupted views when open.
+- Top hung roof windows are like centre pivot windows, but pivot open and closed from the top of the window frame, and offer uninterrupted views when open.

-Centre pivot roof windows
+Centre pivot windows

 By installing a timber kerb to create a pitched window frame, centre pivot roof windows can also be installed on flat roofs.